 – Start out by building your remote recording client persona

 Who is your remote recording client?
 Who do you think will hire you?
-Is it a composer that want to track the instruments for a film score, or is it a hip hop producer that needs some guitar loops?
+Is it a composer that wants to track the instruments for a film score, or is it a hip hop producer that needs some guitar loops?

-– Learn who hires remote session player?
+– Learn who hires remote session players

 Producers – The role of the producer has drastically changed from being a musical director to a writer/arranger and mixer.
-Producers might not typically have large budgets but do offer regular work if you over good value.
+Producers might not typically have large budgets but do offer regular work if you offer good value.

 RELATED: How much does it cost to hire a remote session guitarist